microsoft/promptflow-rag-project-template/README.md

 # Promptflow rag project template

-This repo is a collection of samples on using promptflow and azure ai for development, evaluation, and deployment of rag applications.
+This repo is a sample on using promptflow and azure ai for development, evaluation, and deployment of rag applications.
+We also demostrate how to use other azure database offerings for vector searches.
-To run each sample go the specific folder.

 ### Prerequisites
 Before you begin, ensure that you have the following installed on your machine:

 Python 3.9 or later,  VSCode, PromptFlow for VSCode extension, Docker

-## Example walkthrough: RAG on financial transcripts sample
+## Walkthrough: RAG on financial transcripts sample

 ### Steps